cmongis/imagejfx-tutorials/README.md

 }
 ~~~

-It's quite useful in debugging mode and allow to keep the code well organized inside the controller.
+You'll see later that it's quite useful in debugging mode and keeps the code well organized inside the controller.

 ### Streams
 Streams are pretty useful to go through list of event and execute parallel processing.